Stop Chasing Answers: Managing Tensions at FedAgile 2025

 "This is where real leadership lives," Pete told the audience.
 "Right in this uncomfortable, in-between space.
 You can't solve it, but you can manage it."

-Pete Behrens speaking in black clothing standing on a wooden stage gesturing with open arms during a presentation with a projection screen at FedAgile 2025
+Pete Behrens speaking in black clothing standing on a wooden stage with open arms with a projection screen at FedAgile 2025

 Creating Your Own Agile Recipe